x-englishwordnet/schemas/README.md

 Design is modular so a full schema involves several files.

-The main entry points are:
+The main entry points (to be included as headers or referenced in validation) are:

 - https://x-englishwordnet.github.io/schemas/1.1/EWN-LMF-1.1.xsd
 - https://x-englishwordnet.github.io/schemas/1.1/EWN-LMF-1.1-relax_idrefs.xsd